illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 **Please read through the entire assignment spec before starting to get a better understanding of all the requirements.**

-## Part 1: Player Character, Health System, Collectibles, and Pursuer Enemy (Due Sep.
-26)
+## Part 1: Player Character, Health System, Collectibles, and Pursuer Enemy (Due Feb.
+19)
 ### Step 1: Setup the Map and Player Character
 To start, import the [Unreal Learning Kit](https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit) into your Unreal Engine.
 You will find that the basic player controller along with a large number of assets you may want to use are already included and preset in the kit.
 Construct a new platform level.
 Leave the map relatively blank for now, as you will gradually add components later on.